pb33f/openapi-changes/README.md

 See what has changed with your OpenAPI Specification, between a single change, or for all time!

-This is a prototype for now, please ignore me!
+> This is **EARLY CODE** and an early tool.

-However, if you do want to try out this very early code?
+However, if you do want to try out this early code?

 ### 1. Clone the repo